barnackles/TO-DO/README.md

 4. Remove tasks.
 5. Read and load data from the file on start.
 6. Write data to file.
-7. check upon removal if number value is correct.
+7. Check upon removal if number value is correct.